What Does it Take to Be a Machinist?

 - Dispose of scrap or waste material in accordance with company policies and environmental regulations.

-When polled, Machinists say the following skills are most frequently used in their jobs:
+Machinists state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.